What Is DOS? Disk Operating System Explained - Qiling

 3. Are the Command Prompt and MS-DOS the same thing?

-While they do share the same attributes, they are a bit different.
-As opposed to MS-DOS, a command prompt is GUI-based, so it accepts mouse input.
+While they share the same attributes, command prompts and MS-DOS have some differences.
+Unlike MS-DOS, a command prompt is GUI-based, allowing for mouse input in addition to keyboard input.

 Related Articles